-- 14.9 There shall be a job description for each classification of position which delineates qualifications, duties, authority and responsibilities inherent in each position. - a) For those selected non-licensed personnel authorized to administer drugs in accordance with section 25.9 herein, a job description delineating qualifications, duties and responsibilities shall be provided.
+- 14.9 There shall be a job description for each classification of position which delineates qualifications, duties, authority and responsibilities inherent in each position. - (a) For those licensed personnel authorized to administer medications in accordance with §25.9 of these Regulations, a job description delineating qualifications, duties and responsibilities shall be provided.